iffy/iffy.github.com/_posts/2017-02-19-lawrence-in-arabia.md

 ## Bias

 I sense that Anderson is biased against the state of Israel.
 He provides compelling evidence showing that the formation of Israel (and the European looting of Arabia in general) was a botched endeavor doomed to fail.
 But in every instance when the evidence can be read either in favor of, or against Zionist intentions, he always sides against.

-I think I've demonstrated my abundant lack of knowledge about this part of the world, so I think I came into this book fairly free from bias in the opposite direction.
+Perhaps Anderson's conclusions are correct.
+But I have a hard time trusting that he's being objective when I sense his bias.
 Anyway, I want to read what other pro-Israel people have to say about it.

 ---